In a previous blog post, we recommended using IDRs to help document your company’s ownership of an invention.

 If the invention has already been publicly disclosed or sold (or offered for sale), you’ll want to note when those events occurred, and to whom it was disclosed, sold, or offered.
 The same applies to any initial public disclosures or commercial activity you’ve planned for the future.

 This documentation matters because your invention is eligible for U.S. patent protection only if its first public disclosure, sale, or offer for sale occurred less than one year before your application’s effective filing date.
-Anything after the one-year mark is ineligible.
+Anything after the one-year mark is barred from patentability.

 However, if you’re seeking foreign patent protection, most countries are more strict and don’t offer this one-year grace period — so plan accordingly!